Share your Sonlight experience

 - Help us present a variety of subjects.
 Among the "rare" subjects we are always looking for: older students (say, 13 years or older); moms with their children; dads enjoying Sonlight with their children; parents using their Instructor's Guide; single parents who are teaching their children; people with physical or mental challenges; photos that show international flavor; emotionally grabbing moments that happen in the midst of discovering something new...

-- Show you and/or your kids enjoying Sonlight.
+- Show you and your children enjoying Sonlight.
 We challenge you to capture the heart of homeschooling with Sonlight as a natural part of your life.

 Please know: the photo is the most important element of the cover shot, but the words you submit are equally as important as your photo for determining whether your family appears inside the catalog.